Banging Toolbox

 If you do insist on using a jigsaw, make sure that plasterboard dust doesn’t fall into the motor.
 Gib dust particles are tiny, and they could cause your jigsaw to malfunction over time.

-When using a jigsaw, there is also a risk of cutting into wires or pipes that may be concealed behind the wall.
+When using a jigsaw, there is a risk of cutting into wires or pipes that may be concealed behind the wall.

 That’s why I suggest you use your hand plasterboard saw instead, so you can feel any obstructions behind the wall and avoid cutting into them.